The purpose of the program is to:

 - Foster opportunities for ongoing relationships to develop between the Indigenous students and practicing lawyers.

-Pursuant to the guidelines listed below, Indigenous law students who wish to participate in the project are invited to apply.
+Indigenous law students who wish to participate in the program and meet the Applicant Criteria noted are invited to apply.
+Firms/organizations interested in participating in the ISSP program can apply here.

-- Your resume, cover letter, and a copy of your transcripts of marks obtained during undergraduate studies and law school to date
+- a copy of your transcripts of marks obtained during undergraduate studies and law school to date

 Program Registration Information